Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 Using it, you can choose to apply certain elements to only new users, returning users, paid traffic, organic traffic, etc.

-You can use any custom segments you’ve created in Google Analytics, and apply to one or multiple elements on the dashboard.
+You can use any custom segments you’ve created in Google Analytics and apply them to one or multiple elements on the dashboard.

 Google Data Studio Tip #4: Diversity is Key

-To make your report as appealing as possible, you should try to incorporate a variety of charts and elements.
+To make your report as appealing as possible, try to incorporate a variety of charts and elements.

-I don’t mean go chart-crazy, but do mix it up a bit.
+I don’t mean go chart-crazy, but mix it up a bit.

 It’s more effective and just looks better.